 You should not attend work, school, college or university.
 For further information view the Government's guidance on Work and Education settings.

 To find out what financial support is available, see Financial support for residents.

 It is important that you continue to receive the care and support you need to help you stay safe and well.

 Any carers or visitors who support you with your everyday needs can continue to visit.
+This also applies for those of a child or young person in your care.
 They should follow social distancing guidance where close or personal contact is not required.

 You should continue to access support from local charities and organisations.
 You can find details of these on our Health, wellbeing and learning resources page.